rust-lang/reference/src/expressions/match-expr.md

 Variables bound within the pattern are scoped to the match guard and the arm's expression.
 The [binding mode] (move, copy, or reference) depends on the pattern.

-Multiple match patterns may be joined with the `|` operator:
+Multiple match patterns may be joined with the `|` operator.
+Each pattern will be tested in left-to-right sequence until a successful match is found.

 ```rust
 # let x = 9;